Walk a little, in spirit, With those that walk a lot.

 The UN has recently said that governments need to have a much greater sense of urgency and increase productivity by 400% in order to meet SDG 6 by 2030.

-The UN hosted their global water conference this last spring–the first in almost 50 years–and asked the public to make commitments to aide in fighting the water crisis.
+The UN hosted their global water conference the spring of 2023–the first in almost 50 years–and asked the public to make commitments to aide in fighting the water crisis.
 By participating in World Water Walk, you are taking actions to ensure everyone has access to clean and safe water supplies.

 By walking with each other, in whatever way, we unite in common causes that help all of us.